Luke Treadaway: Career

 He played Prokopion in the 2010 film Clash of the Titans.
 He played Lee in Philip Ridley's Heartless, also starring Jim Sturgess and Noel Clarke, released in May 2010.
 He appeared in Killing Bono, starring Ben Barnes and Pete Postlethwaite.
 He also had a leading role in the independent Scottish film You Instead, which was filmed at T in the Park 2010.
 In 2011 he played the eponymous hero of The History of Titus Groan, a cycle of six BBC Radio 4 dramas based on the books of Mervyn Peake dramatised by Brian Sibley.
 He also filmed Late Bloomers with William Hurt and Isabella Rossellini.
 He also starred in Attack the Block, a Film Four production, alongside John Boyega, Nick Frost and Jodie Whittaker.
 He also directed a music video for girl band Boxettes, whose lead singer Bellatrix comes from Sandford.

-In 2012 Treadway starred in Cheerful Weather for the Wedding, the ITV adaptation of the Ruth Rendell thriller Thirteen Steps Down, and the National Theatre's acclaimed adaptation of Mark Haddon's novel The Curious Incident of the Dog in the Night-Time.
+In 2012 Treadway starred in Cheerful Weather for the Wedding, the ITV adaptation of the Ruth Rendell thriller Thirteen Steps Down, and the National Theatre's adaptation of Mark Haddon's novel The Curious Incident of the Dog in the Night-Time – of which the 6 September 2012 performance was broadcast live to open the fourth season of National Theatre Live.
 On 28 April 2013 Treadaway won the Laurence Olivier Award for best actor for his performance in The Curious Incident of the Dog in the Night-Time, which by winning seven Oliviers equalled Matilda the Musical's record win in 2012.